Description

 19. Run a long metal spatula around the inside of the pan to loosen the pizza from the pan.
 Then, using the spatula, lift an edge and check the bottom of the crust.
 It should be browned and crisp.
 If it needs more time, return it to the oven for a few more minutes.

 20. Using the spatula, and being careful not to pierce the bottom of the crust, lift the pizza from the pan and transfer it to a cutting board.
-Brush the edges and outer crust with garlic oil.
+Brush the edges and outer crust with garlic butter.

 21. Using a rocking cutter or a serrated knife, cut the pizza into 6 large wedges, leaving them in place.